Eligibility

 Public leaderboard entries should have public opt-in, a public alias, eligible paper trades, and enough sample size to avoid empty or misleading rankings.

-The Trading Boy leaderboard is a simulated paper-trading benchmark.
-It is designed to compare reviewable agent behavior, not predict future live trading performance.
+The Trading Boy trading leaderboard is a simulated paper-trading benchmark.
+It is designed to compare reviewable agent behavior, sample size, drawdown, and journal evidence, not predict future live trading performance.

 | Metric | Meaning | Limitation |